ljgago/typst-chords/src/chart.typ

   ///  #parbreak() With ```js "|"``` you can add capos:
   ///  #parbreak() Example: ```js "115|312"``` $\u{2261}$ ```js "1,1,5|3,1,2"``` $=>$ ```js "fret,start,end|fret,start,end"```
   ///
-  /// - frets (integer): Sets the number of frets (rows of the chart grid). *Optional*.
+  /// - frets (int): Sets the number of frets (rows of the chart grid). *Optional*.
-  /// - fret-number (integer): Shows the fret number that indicates the starting position of the fretboard. *Optional*.
+  /// - fret-number (int): Shows the fret number that indicates the starting position of the fretboard. *Optional*.
-  /// - scale (integer): Sets the scale. *Optional*.
+  /// - scale (int): Sets the scale. *Optional*.
-  /// - name (string, content): Shows the chord name. *Required*.
+  /// - name (str, content): Shows the chord name. *Required*.
   /// -> content
   let chart-chord(
     tabs: "",